gabes135/sac/sac/edge/README.md

 Currently supports unconstrained sampling, the $\delta$-function edge parameterization, and the power-law edge constrained parameterization for fermionic or bosonic spectral functions.

-## Instructions for running the monotonic edge constrained parameterization
+## Instructions for running the power-law edge constrained parameterization

 ### Set SAC parameters